center-for-threat-informed-defense/summiting-the-pyramid/docs/scoringanalytic.rst

    The pipes created are scored at level 1, the Operational and Environmental Variables Level [#f1]_

-The last section of the analytic is a filter.
-This is used to improve the precision of the analytic, lowering the amount of false positives which can be generated.
+The last component of the analytic is a filter.
+This is used to improve the precision of the analytic, lowering the amount of false positives which are generated.
 As of right now, the scoring of the analytic is focused solely on the robustness of an analytic, not the precision or recall.
 Because of this, filter sections will not be scored.

 .. figure:: _static/pipes_filter.png
    :alt: Suspicious Pipe Creation filter